G-MAKROGLOU/JavaFX12-Docker-Editor/README.md

     1)yFiles (trial license)

-    2)ace.js (javascript base for editor used by Atom and VSCode with color highlighting depending the language)
+    2)ace.js (javascript base for editor used by Atom and VSCode)

     3)jfxtras